Temporary Protected Status

 Somalia

-If you currently have TPS for Somalia, your TPS is valid through March 17, 2026.
-Immigrants from Somalia who have been in the United States since July 12, 2024 can still apply for TPS for the first time.
-Learn more here.
+DHS announced Somalia TPS will now end March 17, 2026.
+Immigrants from Somalia who have been in the United States since July 12, 2024, can no longer apply for TPS for the first time.

 South Sudan